 Healthcare professionals must follow your advance decision if:

-• it exists,
+- it exists,

 - it is valid, and

-- it applies to the particular situation.
+- it applies to the situation in question.

 How do professionals decide if an advance decision exists?